Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

-Panels (b) and (c) of Figure \ref{fig:comparevsx_measured_per} compare the measured first and second overtone mode periods to the literature periods respectively.
+Panels (b) and (c) of Figure \ref{fig:comparevsx_measured_per} compare the measured first and second overtone mode periods to the VSX periods respectively.
 Both show significantly more scatter, which may be explained by the measurement of several simultaneously excited pulsation modes, as well as the presence of long secondary periods in many of these stars.
-Many of first overtone mode periods show agreement between our values and literature values, with over-densities corresponding to the fundamental mode and possibly the second overtone mode.
+Many of first overtone mode periods show agreement between our values and VSX values, with over-densities corresponding to the fundamental mode and possibly the second overtone mode.
 There is significantly more scatter for the second overtone modes in panel (c) -- a few periods clearly agree well, with some others likely corresponding to the first overtone mode.
 There are longer periods that can be associated with long secondary periods that have much larger amplitudes than the pulsations, and are measured as the primary period in VSX.
+Another source of this scatter may come from differences in available data quality, as we have found that the periods reported for SRVs appear to be inaccurate after following up on the light curves.
+Often these are stars with periods from the automated period search from the ASAS-3 survey \citep{pojmanski_asas_2002}, which may be subject to the effects of window aliasing or outliers (for example, CD $-$32$^{\circ}$5117 from Section \ref{s:light_curves}).
+While studies such as \cite{vogt_miras_2016} have made follow up measurements for Miras using ASAS-3 data and compared them to VSX values, it appears that this is yet to be investigated for the SRVs.